 They didn’t really understand all this time what a nightmare it is to be be disabled, rely on medical supplies and home health.
 Even though they saw me go through it!
 I know that denial is their coping mechanism for a lot of this.
 But still.

 Now, she’s got a stack of mail sitting there.
-My brother gave her shit about it.
+Someone in the family gave her a hard time about it.

 [Shake of my head]